LucHermitte/Bash-scripts/README.md

 Other similar aliases can be found over internet, see for instance:
  <http://blogs.sun.com/nico/entry/ksh_functions_galore>.

+Other commands aimed at storing bash configuration (directories pushed and environment variables) are also provided:

+* `save_conf <conf-id>` saves the current directories pushed and `env` contents in the files `$SHELL_CONF/<conf-id>.dirs` and `$SHELL_CONF/<conf-id>.env`.

+* `load_conf <conf-id>` restores the configuration saved with the previous command.
+Actually the environment is not restored.
+However, the differences between the current and the saved environment are displayed.

+The default value for `$SHELL_CONF` is `$HOME/.config/bash`

 ### ssh.bashrc

 This script is meant to be sourced from the `~/.bashrc`.
-It will ask for the passphrase, once, and then it will remember it for later.
+It will ask for the pass-phrase, once, and then it will remember it for later.

 ### munge.bashrc